swiss-ai/posttraining/README.md

 # SwissAI Alignment Codebase

 Docs for SwissAI users.
-To update when open-sourcing if we want to support other users.
+To update when open-sourcing, if we want to support other users.
 Editing the template docs should help for this.

 ## Getting Started